willkwon-math/willkwon-math.github.io/talks.md

 ## Mathematics(Research talks)
-- Global well-posedness of the one-phase Muskat problem with surface tension, Contribution talks, ICM 2026, Jul.
+- Global well-posedness of the one-phase Muskat problem surface tension, Contribution talks, ICM 2026, Jul.
 2026.
-- Global well-posedness of the one-phase Muskat problem with surface tension, Special Session on Fluid dynamics and nonlinear PDEs, 2026 AMS Spring Southeastern Sectional Meeting, Mar.
+- Global well-posedness of the one-phase Muskat problem surface tension, Special Session on Fluid dynamics and nonlinear PDEs, 2026 AMS Spring Southeastern Sectional Meeting, Mar.
 2026.
-- Global well-posedness of the one-phase Muskat problem with surface tension, KIAS Analysis, PDE & Probability Seminar (online), Feb.
+- Global well-posedness of the one-phase Muskat problem surface tension, KIAS Analysis, PDE & Probability Seminar (online), Feb.
 2026.
-- Elliptic equations with singular drifts on Lipschitz domains, Workshop on Harmonic Analysis and PDEs, University of Pittsburgh, Nov.
+- Elliptic equations singular drifts on Lipschitz domains, Workshop on Harmonic Analysis and PDEs, University of Pittsburgh, Nov.
 2025.
 - Global solutions to Muskat problem, PDE seminar, Brown University, Sep.
 2025.
 - Recent progress on local regularity estimates for nonstationary Stokes equations, Theory and Applications of Elliptic PDE, UC Irvine, Jun.
 2025.
 - Recent progress on local regularity estimates for nonstationary Stokes equations, Workshop for Research and Workforce Development in Fluid Mechanics, University of Nebraska-Lincoln, May 2025.
 - Scattering of the Vlasov-Riesz systems in three dimensions, Special Session on Recent developments in nonlinear evolution equations, Spring 2025 AMS Eastern Sectional Meeting, Apr.
 2025.
-- Nonstationary Stokes equations on a domain with curved boundary under slip boundary conditions, Winter School: Boundary and Singularity in Fluid Mechanics, Stony Brook University, Jan.
+- Nonstationary Stokes equations on a domain curved boundary under slip boundary conditions, Winter School: Boundary and Singularity in Fluid Mechanics, Stony Brook University, Jan.
 2025.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE and Applied Analysis Seminar, POSTECH (online), Sep.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, Spectral Analysis of Schrödinger operators, ICERM, Aug.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE seminar, Yonsei University (online), Aug.
 2024.